Bonfida/genesys-go-auth/README.md

 <h2 align="center">Genesys Go credentials</h2>
 <br />

-Once you have your `client_id` and `secret` you will to generate your base64 encoded token as below:
+Once you have your `client_id` and `secret` you will have to generate your base64 encoded token as below:

 ```js
 > btoa(`${client_id}:${secret}`);